embrace-io/embrace-docs/docs/android/integration/add-embrace-sdk.md

 This is how you add embrace plugin to your project.

-Depending on how you configured your project, add the following to your `settings.gradle` (recommended) or project’s `build.gradle` :
+Depending on how you configured your project, add the following to your `settings.gradle`:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';